August 4, 2010

 When Jesus breaks a single loaf and distributes the pieces to all the diners, he is doing two radical things at once.
 First, and most audacious, there is one loaf because only one loaf is placed on Yahweh’s altar in the temple—Jesus is distributing God’s own personal loaf of bread.
 The act symbolizes that God dines with them; this is the messianic banquet which Jesus described in his parable of the great banquet (Mt 22:2-14).

 At the same time, using only one loaf expresses radical solidarity with the poor, with people who are too poor to provide a loaf for every person at the table.
 It also demonstrates how Jesus’ interim government in God solves the problem of poverty: by sharing, and by trusting in God to provide.
+We’ve already seen this sharing demonstrated several times in the feeding of the 5,o00 and of the 4,000.

 The eucharist.
-The first covenant was sealed—and thereafter renewed—by the pouring of sacrificed oxen blood upon the altar by the priests.
+The first covenant was sealed—and thereafter renewed—by pouring sacrificed oxen blood upon the altar by the priests.
 Jesus seals his new covenant, not with oxen blood, not with a cultic act at the altar, but with wine and a ‘cultic’ act at the table.
 He is saying, “That is their blood of the covenant, which they sprinkle on their altar; this is my blood of the covenant, that we share together as the cup of God’s fullness at God’s table.

 This is not the traditional interpretation of the eucharist, of course—that Jesus really meant his own blood.
 But it is unthinkable that Jesus meant the wine to represent somehow his own blood.
 The law strictly forbad eating blood, even for Gentiles living among Jews (Lev 17:10-12).
 This prohibition is one of the few instructions from the law that the Council of Jerusalem chose to apply to Gentiles as part of its accommodation of Paul’s Gentile mission (Acts 15:19-20).